jamcalli/Pulsarr/README.md

 ```

 4. Access the web UI at `http://your-server:3003` to complete setup.
-5. View interactive API documentation at `http://your-server:3003/api/docs`

 For detailed installation options, including Unraid, manual installation, and PostgreSQL setup, see the [documentation](https://jamcalli.github.io/Pulsarr/docs/installation/quick-start).

 ### Database Options

-Pulsarr uses SQLite by default but can also be configured to use PostgreSQL for users requiring external database access or high-scale deployments.
+Pulsarr uses SQLite by default but can also be configured to use PostgreSQL.

 See the [configuration documentation](https://jamcalli.github.io/Pulsarr/docs/installation/configuration) for PostgreSQL setup details.